Tripartite System of education in England, Wales and Northern Ireland: Survival of the system in Northern Ireland

 Opinion is divided on the wisdom of the decision.
 The Burns Report itself called the 11-plus system socially divisive and argued that it placed unreasonable pressures on teachers.

 Critics of the status quo in Northern Ireland say that primary education is overly focused on passing the 11-plus.
 Half of all students receive some kind of private tuition before going to the exam.
-Many pupils also say that the exam is a great source of stress.
+Some pupils also say that the exam is a great source of stress.

 Nevertheless, the existing system has produced good results.
 GCSE grades are much higher than in England and Wales.
 The number gaining five GCSEs at grades A-C, the standard measure of a good education, is ten percentage points higher.
 AS and A level results are also better.
 Access to universities is more equitable, with 41.3% of those from the bottom four socioeconomic groups going to university, as opposed to a national average of 28.4%.

 Public opinion appears divided on the question.
 In a 2004 poll the people of Northern Ireland supported the abolition of the 11-plus by 55% to 41%.
 But they opposed the abolition of selective education 31% to 67%.
 There is widespread agreement that whatever the failings of the existing system, it is fair.

 The last eleven plus took place in 2008, for the intake of September 2009.

 It is proposed that the replacement system have an additional transfer point at age 14, with the possibility of differentiated provision from that point.

 A school might, for example, specialise in providing an academic pathway from age 14.

 The choice of the appropriate type of school for each student is to be based on a range of measures, including performance in secondary school but excluding a separate test.

 A consortium of 25 grammar schools have announced their intention to run a common entry test for 2009 admissions.